 4. Bihun Bebek Akien

-Bihun (or Beehoon) is a type of noodle that is made from rice floor and is usually very thin and when cooked, almost translucent in color.
+Bihun (or Beehoon) is a type of noodle that is made from rice flour and is usually very thin.
+When cooked, it almost becomes translucent in color.
 To the locals, Bihun Bebek is usually known as Bihun served in Duck (Bebek) broth.
 It’s a hearty meal that most people deemed to have nutritional value.

 Here you can find two types of Bihun Bebek: dry and wet version.
 We recommend getting the dry version one (unless you like soupy ones) just because the Bihun itself has already been mix with sesame oil, making it fragrant enough.

 Bihun Bebek AkienAddress: No. 101R, Sekip Indah Complex

 Operating Hour: 07.00 AM – 13.00 PM

 07.00 AM – 11.00 AM (on Sunday)

 5. Bihun Bebek Asie Kumango